 The goal of vinyl is that special quality of the sound of music, a passionate and crafted performance, stored in space and time until you want to experience it again.
-The Black Swan is the translator between the physical world of the record groove and cartridge and the electronics of your system and then finally bringing that thrill to your ear.
+The Black Swan is the translator between the physical world of the record groove and the electronics of your system that brings the thrill of music to your ear.

 Sonically delivering dynamic resolution.
 Elegant detail and transient delivery done through remarkably low noise, precision amplification, exacting passsive equalization.
-And most significant – front panel real-time cartridge “R “” loading for by-ear timbre tuning of you cartridge compliance and arm characteristics.
+And most significant – front panel real-time cartridge “R” and “C” loading for by-ear timbre tuning of your cartridge compliance and arm characteristics.

 Sonically offering acoustic image resolution and temporal precision on a noise-free background.
 Exceptional soundscape through exacting definition and rich instrument and voice resolution.